roberthenley/flutter_development_roadmap/README.md

 # A Flutter Development Roadmap
 by [Robert Henley](https://www.linkedin.com/in/robertallenhenley/)

-After completing the "Complete 2020 Flutter Development Bookcamp" from The App Brewery, I found myself lost.
+After completing the [Complete 2020 Flutter Development Bookcamp](https://www.udemy.com/course/flutter-bootcamp-with-dart/) from [The App Brewery](https://www.appbrewery.co/), I found myself lost.
 There was a lot of Flutter documentation, videos, and other resources.
 I was not sure where to go next.
 I was one of a couple of people to raise this issue at the FlutterLDN/Flutter Berlin joint meetup in May 2020, but no one had an answer.

 Serendipity struck that night when I found Oleksandr Leuschenko's (@olexale) [Highly Subjective Roadmap to Flutter Development](https://github.com/olexale/flutter_roadmap) on [Awesome Flutter](https://github.com/Solido/awesome-flutter).
 That roadmap let me assess where I was on my journey toward professional Flutter development.